spring-cloud/spring-cloud-kubernetes/README.md

         max:16
 ```

-Spring Boot applications can also be configured differently depending on active profiles and it is possible to
+Spring Boot applications can also be configured differently depending on active profiles which will be merged together
-provide different property values for different profiles using an `application.properties|yaml` property, specifying
+when the ConfigMap is read.
+It is possible to provide different property values for different profiles using an
-profile-specific values each in their own document (indicated by the `---` sequence) as follows:
+`application.properties|yaml` property, specifying profile-specific values each in their own document
+(indicated by the `---` sequence) as follows:

 ```yaml
 kind: ConfigMap